-South Dakota EPSCoR will offer virtual three-day teacher workshops throughout the summer of 2022.
+South Dakota EPSCoR is offering upcoming teacher workshops.
 Participants will strengthen their understanding of three-dimensional science teaching and receive support in meeting South Dakota’s K-12 Science Standards.

-The learning workshops are virtual, using a combination of guided independent learning, collaborative online learning, and hands-on science activities and experiences.
+The learning workshop is face-to-face, using a combination of guided independent learning, collaborative online learning, and hands-on science activities and experiences.